johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 aliases = ["mark_1337", "be_awake", "wake_ye", "poles", "pole_shift", "pole_shifts"]
 +++

-> All content on this site is public Domain via the unlicense for redistribution and remixing without attribution
+> All content on this site is public domain via the unlicense for redistribution and remixing without need for attribution

 ## Table of Contents